krother/academis/posts/python/challenge_babynames_EN.md

 ## Exercise 5

-Write a program that reads the file **'yob2000.txt'**, and adds an extra column containing the percentage of a name on the total births of that year.
+Write a program that reads the file **'yob2000.txt'**, and creates a list containing the percentages of a name on the total births of that year.
 Verify that the sum of percentages is 100%.
-Write the percentages to a file.
+Write the names and percentages to a file.

 ----